Ban Ki-moon: Middle East

 During a meeting of the UN Security Council on Wednesday, 7 January 2009, Ban called for an immediate end to fighting in the Gaza Strip.
-He criticized both sides, Israel for bombarding Gaza and Hamas for firing rockets into Israel.
+He criticised both sides, Israel for bombarding Gaza and Hamas for firing rockets into Israel.

 Although the 2009 Iranian presidential election was widely disputed, Ban Ki-moon sent a traditional congratulation message to the Iranian president upon his inauguration.
 He kept silent over the request of Shirin Ebadi to visit Iran after the crackdown on peaceful post-election protests by the Iranian police, which was perceived as a crime against humanity.
 More than 4,000 people were arrested and nearly 70 were killed, some while being held in prison.
-In another incident, several prominent intellectuals, including Akbar Ganji, Hamid Dabashi and Noam Chomsky, went on a three-day hunger strike in front of the UN.
+In another incident, several prominent intellectuals, including Akbar Ganji, Hamid Dabashi, and Noam Chomsky, went on a three-day hunger strike in front of the UN.
 The incident was followed by an official request by more than 200 intellectuals, human rights activists and reformist politicians in Iran for the UN reaction.
 Ban Ki-moon however did not take any action to stop the violence in Iran.